 This is where the revolution starts.
 Taking back and reconnecting with our land, our food, our health and our communities.NATHAN JOHNSON, RESIDENT, VERNON.
 NJ

-🌽 THE SELF-GUIDED TOUR: You buy your tickets.
-We give you a map.
-Between 10 a.m. and 5 p.m., you and your crew take a self-guided tour of local kitchen gardens in the Black Dirt, West Milford, and Skylands regions.
+🌽 YOU BUY YOUR TICKETS: We give you a map.
+Between 10 a.m. and 4 p.m., you and your caravan take a self-guided, socially distanced tour of local kitchen gardens in the Black Dirt and Skylands regions.
 A packed lunch will be provided and available for pickup during the tour.

-When you purchase tickets, we will email you the precise locations of the Kitchen Gardens.
+When you purchase tickets, we will email you a map of the gardens 24 hours before the event.
 Read the descriptions, take a look at the photos and the locations and map yourself a route.
 Your ticket purchase gets you access to the self-guided tour, a bagged lunch for pickup along your route, and access to the online voting and ZOOM awards ceremony.

 Kitchen gardeners don’t expect a lot of back-patting — but they deserve it.
 Every bite of food they grow is a bite that did not have to be shipped across the country or the world, that wasn’t sprayed with Round-up.
 Every person who gets to eat the food that comes out of a local garden is healthier for it, and more strongly connected to nature, to the gardener, and to the place we all live.BECCA TUCKER, EDITOR, DIRT MAGAZINE